How to Detect a Keylogger on Android Device

 Although this doesn’t always mean that your device is being tapped, it is still smart to check.
 Sometimes, these issues can occur because there’s a pending software update.
 In other cases, though, you might be facing some security issues.

 You can find a wide variety of available antivirus software for both iPhone and Android devices.
+Almost any antivirus solution can be your personal and free keylogger remover.
 They come with malware scan features, which will scan your whole system and locate present malware.
 It can act as a personal keylogger detector for Android.

 Here’s how to do it: